 What About Cider Vinegar?

 Vinegar itself is a poor source of both calories and nutrition, but vinegar with various kinds of fruit, or non-apple types of cider added, can run the nutritional gamut.
-However, products labeled as "cider vinegar" are largely just some variety of apple cider vinegar.
+Still, products labeled as "cider vinegar" are largely just some variety of apple cider vinegar.

 Vinegar, Nutrition and Evidence